adamswedlund/adamswedlund/README.md

 # Hi, I'm Adam Swedlund 👋
--Software Engineering student at the Milwaukee School of Engineering -Seeking internship opportunities for 2025
+- Software Engineering student at the Milwaukee School of Engineering.
+- Seeking 2025 internship opportunities.

 ## 🌱 What I'm Learning
 - **Python** – foundations in machine learning.